Integrate with Apple Education features

-Generate a server token: Click Download Token and then download the server token file to your computer.
+Generate a server token: Click Download Token to download the server token file to your computer.

 Step 3: Add the Apple School Manager account to XenMobile

 In XenMobile console, go to Settings > Apple Deployment Program and under Add Apple Deployment Program Account, click Add.

-In the Server Tokens page, click Upload and choose the server token (.p7m) file that you downloaded from the ASM portal.
+In the Server Tokens page, click Upload and choose the server token (a P7M file) file that you downloaded from the ASM portal.
 The token information appears.

 Organization ID is your customer ID for Apple Deployment Program.

 ASM accounts have an Organization type of Education and an Organization version of v2.

 In the Account Info page, specify the following settings.

 - Apple Deployment Program account name: A unique name for this Apple Deployment Program account.
 Use names that reflect how you organize Apple Deployment Program accounts, such as by country or organizational hierarchy.

 - Business/Education unit: The Education unit or department for device assignment.
 This field is required.

 - Unique service ID: An optional unique ID to help you further identify the account.

 - Support phone number: A support phone number that users can call for help during setup.
 This field is required.

 - Support email address: An optional support email address available to end users.

 - Education suffix: Flags the classes for a given ASM Deployment Program account.
 (The volume purchase suffix flags apps and iBooks for a given volume purchase account.)
 The recommendation is to use the same suffix for both accounts, ASM Deployment Program and ASM volume purchase.

 Click Next.
 In iOS Settings, specify the following settings.

 - Require device enrollment: Require users to enroll their devices.
 Change this setting to No.

 - Require credentials for device enrollment: Require users to enter their credentials during Apple Deployment Program setup.
 For ASM integration with XenMobile, this setting is Yes by default and can’t be changed.
 Apple Deployment Program requires credentials for device enrollment.